 Cat intelligence – interesting facts

-- The frontal lobe, responsible for movement planning, thinking and memory, comprise 3.5% of the total brain in cats.
-In humans, this lobe comprise about 25% of the brain.
+- The frontal lobe, responsible for movement planning, thinking and memory, comprises 3.5% of the total brain in cats.
+In humans, this lobe comprises about 25% of the brain.

 - The largest brain in the family of felids had Bali tigers (Panthera tigris balica).